Humanist Library of Sélestat

 The Humanist Library in Sélestat is one of the most important cultural treasures of Alsace, France.
-According to a traditional saying, Alsace has three great treasures: Strasbourg Cathedral, the Isenheim Altarpiece in Colmar and the Humanist Library in Sélestat.

-Actually, there are in fact two Renaissance humanist libraries involved, the library of the Humanist School and the private library of the famous scholar, Beatus Rhenanus (1485–1547).
+There are two Renaissance humanist libraries involved, the library of the Humanist School and the private library of the scholar, Beatus Rhenanus (1485–1547).

 The Library of the Humanist School

-In 1441, the municipal authorities of Sélestat appointed Ludwig Dringenberg, born in Westphalia, to be the leader of the local Latin school.
-The appointment proved to be a stroke of luck.
-Dringenberg turned out to be a gifted and committed educator, who had an open attitude toward intellectual trends of the time.
-Under his leadership emerged the first school on the Upper Rhine where Humanist thinking was fostered.
-His successors, Kraft Hofman (1477–1501), Hieronymus Gebwiler (1501–1509) and Hans Sapidus (1510–1525), knew how to increase the reputation of the school still further.
-Thus, the school was the training place of an entire generation of Alsatian Humanists.
-The school also had a library which steadily grew in extent through endowments and gifts (from Jakob Wimpfeling of Sélestat, among others).
+In 1441, the municipal authorities of Sélestat – then a free city of the Holy Roman Empire – appointed Ludwig Dringenberg, born in Westphalia, to be the leader of the local Latin school.
+Under his leadership the school fostered Humanist thinking.
+His successors.
+Were Kraft Hofman (1477–1501), Hieronymus Gebwiler (1501–1509) and Hans Sapidus (1510–1525).
+The school also had a library.